Eutrepe/ngx-eutrepe-is-in-viewport/README.md

  ### 2) Use the directive `(ngxEutrepeIsInViewport)`

- If element is visible in viewport the directive add `in-viewport` class to the element, otherwise add `out-viewport`
+ If element is visible in viewport the directive add `in-viewport` class to the element or custom class

 #### Basic